nongfenqi/nexus3-rundeck-plugin/README.md

 Note that if you want to retrieve the artifact from your Rundeck script, you can use content api, example is:

     wget "http://NEXUS_HOST/service/siesta/rundeck/maven/options/content?r=reponame&g=${option.groupId}&a=${option.artifactId}&v=${option.version}" --content-disposition

 ### Docker repository

+The following script allows you to run a Docker with Nexus 3 with nexus3-rundeck-plugin installed.

+- ./run_docker.sh

+The script build the plugin using a Docker image, as is explained in [Using a Docker](using-a-docker) section.
+Using the compiled jar will build the Dockerfile and run a container with Nexus 3 with nexus3-rundeck-plugin installed.

 Welcome to contribute

 ### Npm repository

 Welcome to contribute

 ## How to build

+### Standard build

 - Java 1.8
 - run "./gradlew jar"

+### Using a Docker

+You can build the plugin easily using a Docker image.
+With this method is not needed to install a local Gradle environment.

+- docker run -it --rm --name nexus3-rundeck-plugin -v "$PWD" -w /tmp/nexus3-rundeck-plugin springyboing/docker-gradlew "./gradlew jar"

+This command run a build inside a Docker image (springyboing/docker-gradlew), with gradlew environment ready.